 How do you imagine an antique safe?
 Like a box, right?
 But, the first safes were more like pirate’s chests with lugs and vaults.
 And they didn’t even have any metal covers to bear the extra weight.
 So, these safes didn’t last, and you won’t get them today!

-It was in the 1830s that the feudal lords decided to make stronger safes.
-They added iron bands and coated the walls with mica and clay.
-This made the safes more dust-resistant and durable.
+The feudal lords decided to make stronger safes in the 1830s.
+They added iron bands and coated the walls with mica and clay, making the safes more dust-resistant and durable.
 Plus, most are large and heavy, making them rare and expensive!

-However, the 19th Century Great Fire (New York) posed new hazards!
-And Thomas Milner decided to make the safes fireproof!
+However, the 19th-century Great Fire (New York) posed new hazards, and Thomas Milner decided to make the safes fireproof!
 So, he rubbed alum on a damp safe and reinforced it with steel.
-But, such safes are not rare and handmade.
-So you can get them easily!
+But such safes are not rare and handmade, so you can easily get them!

 6 Types of Antique Safes & Their Values